Copenhagen Suborbitals: 2010: The first launch attempt

 The first full-scale test-launch aimed at 30 km altitude was planned to be conducted off the coast of Bornholm between 30 August and 13 September 2010.
 The vehicle carried a crash test dummy "Rescue Randy" instead of a human pilot, with crewed flight not planned for some years.
-The success criteria were the completion of the sea voyage and countdown with launch and recovery planned as a bonus.
+The success criteria were the completion of the sea voyage and a countdown with launch, with recovery planned as a bonus.

 On Tuesday, 31 August 2010, the privately built Danish submarine UC3 Nautilus pushed the launch platform Sputnik carrying the rocket and spacecraft from Copenhagen towards the launch area near Nexø, Bornholm.

 A launch attempt was made on Sunday, 5 September 2010, 14:43 CEST, but the motor could not be started due to a failure of the LOX valve which is assumed to be caused by insufficient heating of the valve.
 The design famously included a consumer hair dryer for defrosting the LOX-valve; in effect it was not the blow-dryer but its power supply that failed.

 The group promised to come back the year after to attempt the launch again.

 2011: First flight of HEAT-1X Tycho Brahe

 Having done updates on the rocket, and the valve, and with MLP-Sputnik under her own power, and a support vessel, the group sailed again for Spaceport Nexø on May 28 at 4:50 a.m.
 They again met up with MHV Hjortø, a Naval Home Guard vessel that serves as mission control and recovery vessel.
 The second launch attempt was more successful and the maiden flight took place 3 June 2011, at 16:32 local time (CEST) (14:32 GMT).
-The HEAT-1X rocket lifted off and ascended to an altitude of only 2.8 km, because Mission Control had to shut the engine off after 21 seconds.
+The HEAT-1X rocket lifted off, but was only able to ascend to an altitude of only 2.8 km.
+Mission Control had to shut the engine off early after 21 seconds.

-2012 missions
+2012 Missions

 SMARAGD Flight

-The SMARAGD rocket (emerald in Danish) is a 5.7 meter two-stage rocket weighing 160 kg, intended to reach an altitude of 8 km, that was used for testing various technological aspects of the operation.
+The SMARAGD rocket (emerald in Danish) is a 5.7 meter two-stage rocket weighing 160 kg, intended to reach an altitude in excess of 20km, that was used for testing various technological aspects of the operation.
 On July 27, 2012, the team set out from Nexø towards the launch site, intending to launch the SMARAGD rocket.
-After some initial problems with the remote launch control, the rocket launched successfully just after 1 pm and reached the maximum altitude of 8.2 km.
-It was evident shortly after take off that the nosecone, containing electronics, broke off during launch, possibly due to the large acceleration of estimated 20 g.
+After some initial problems with the remote launch control, the rocket launched successfully just after 1 pm and reached a maximum altitude of 8.2 km.
+It was evident shortly after takeoff that the nosecone containing electronics broke off during launch, possibly due to the large acceleration of estimated 20 g.